-Specify the minimum Nextcloud desktop client version allowed to sync with this server.
-Connections from earlier clients will be denied.
-Defaults to the minimum officially supported version at the time of this server release.
+The minimum Nextcloud desktop client version that will be allowed to sync with this server instance.
+All connections made from earlier clients will be denied by the server.
+Defaults to the minimum officially supported Nextcloud desktop client version at the time of release of this server version.